emeyers/NeuroDecodeR/README.md

 *Neural decoding* is a data analysis method that uses pattern classifiers to predict experimental conditions based on neural activity.
-The Neural Decoding in R (NDR) package makes it easy to do neural decoding analyses in R.
+The NeuroDecodeR package makes it easy to do neural decoding analyses in R.

 ## Installation